symfony/symfony-docs/cookbook/workflow/preparing_customized_distributions.rst

        $ php composer.phar install

-4. Now, you have a starting point for your next project.
-And you don't have to repeat the steps that were included in ``2.1-startup branch``.
+4. Now, you have a starting point for project ``Alpha``.
+And you don't have to repeat the steps that were included in ``2.1-startup`` branch.
 Depending on your choice it can be a simple Acme removal or the installation of ``DoctrineFixturesBundle``, ``DoctrineMigrationsBundle``, ``FOSUserBundle``,``KnpMenuBundle``, ``SonataAdmin`` bundles, ``Behat``, and many others.